webxdc/webxdc_docs/src/tips_and_tricks.md

 # Tips and Tricks

-## Typescript support
+## TypeScript support

-How to get autocompletion for window.webxdc api in your IDE via Typescript.
+How to get autocompletion for window.webxdc api in your IDE via TypeScript.

-### Get the Typescript Definitions
+### Get the TypeScript Definitions

 Just copy [`webxdc.d.ts`](https://github.com/webxdc/webxdc_docs/blob/master/webxdc.d.ts) into your source dir: